 Tips for restore planning with Veeam:

-It doesn´t matter if the VM holds and active or inactive DAG member for Veeam restore.
-Enable InGuest processing of Veeam so that Veeam can interact with the OS and Exchange to bring it into a consistent state and let Veeam set some restore awareness settings that the OS and Exchange know that they where recovered when you perform an VM restore.
+It doesn´t matter if the VM that you had backed up holds active or inactive DAG enabled databases for Veeam Explorer for Exchange based restore.
+Enable InGuest processing of Veeam so that Veeam can interact with the OS and Exchange to bring it into a consistent state.
+As well it allows Veeam to set some restore awareness settings, so that the OS and Exchange detect/knows when a restore is performed.

 – Veeam Explorer for Exchange based Single Iteam (Mail/Calendar/…) Restore is as well compatible with inactive and active Databases.

-Veeams Explorer for Exchange will be started within the Veeam console if you want to restore a single iteam like Mails, Calendar Entries,… .
+Veeams Explorer for Exchange will be started within the Veeam console if you want to restore a single item like mails, calendar entries,… .
 It will load the actual ese.dll from the Exchange Backup and access the Exchange Database Files directly out of the backup.
 This way Veeam is automatically compatible with all Exchange Updates and fixes even if there are changes within the DB structure (ese.dll abstract this to Veeam).

 With this process you have to think about 2 things at the design:

-– ese.dll can load by the way Veeam uses it “only” 64 databases. database number 65 will not be loaded.
-But you can undload a database and add higher databases without problems.
+– ese.dll can load (by the way Veeam uses the dll) “only” 64 databases. database number 65 will not be loaded.
+But you can unload one or more of the other 64 database and add the others manually.

 – Veeam need a specific time per database for the mounting.
 The time depends on the backup target storage that you use.
 For example if it will take 10 seconds per database, it will take 1 Minute to mount 6 databases, but it will take 10 minutes to mount 60 databases.
-So a kind of best practices is to keep the database count at a resonable level.
-A workaround can be to start the Win File Level Recovery and to start the Veeam Explorer for Exchange from there and select only the needed databases manually to shorten up the restore process if you have these 50+ databases per server.
+So a kind of best practices is to keep the database count at a reasonable level.
+A workaround can be to start the Win File Level Recovery and to start the Veeam Explorer for Exchange from there and select only the needed databases manually to shorten up the restore process.

 If you “only” have a crash consistent backup or snapshot, you can use the Veeam Explorer for Exchange as well.
 Start the Veeam Win File Level Recovery Wizard and from there the Veeam Explorer for Exchange.
 As Veeam didn´t had the chance to collect the database places at backup (crash consistent) you can add each database and it´s logfile manually.